 Patrol Officer D. Brian Bonnes has been a member of the Nether Providence Township Police Department since 1993.
 He is a graduate of Archmere Academy, Widener University, and the Delaware County Municipal Police Academy.
 He is a firearms instructor and a member of the Southeast Delco Tactical Response Team.

-Patrol Officer Fisher
+Patrol Officer Coverdale

 Patrol Officer Irey